-KOM is pleased to be interviewed by the media for stories related to refugees from Burma living in Minnesota.
-For all media requests, please use the information and follow the guidelines below.
+KOM is happy to give media interviews for stories related to refugees from Burma living in Minnesota.
+For all media requests, please use the following information and adhere to the guidelines below.

 The Karen Organization of Minnesota was founded in 2008 by refugees from Burma.
 As the first Karen-led social service agency in the U.S., KOM is often consulted by Minnesota and statewide agencies to learn about how to best serve refugees from Burma.
-KOM offers employment services, social services, community health, and youth development programs to over 1,500 refugees from Burma each year.
+KOM offers employment services, social services, community health, and youth development programs to over 3,000 refugees from Burma each year.
 The majority of our staff are refugees from Burma, which means they understand the needs and goals of the community we serve.
-KOM has 23 staff members and 3 AmeriCorps members.
-In 2014, KOM opened a second office in Marshall, MN to meet the needs of the growing community of refugees from Burma in Greater Minnesota.
+KOM has 27 staff members and 2 AmeriCorps members.

 The mission of the Karen Organization of Minnesota is to enhance the quality of life for all refugees from Burma in Minnesota.